 For the past eight years, Dr. Donohoe has served as clinical and regulatory consultant for a variety of device companies.
 Dr. Donohoe previously worked in various Johnson & Johnson capacities for a total of twenty years: as Director of Clinical Research at the Pharmaceutical Research Institute; Director of Medical Affairs for Ethicon Inc., working on the clinical testing of a variety of surgical devices used in laparoscopic surgery as well as other surgical devices such as sutures, meshes, bone anchors, and several drugs used to inhibit abdominal adhesions; and World-Wide Vice President of Clinical, Regulatory and Medical Affairs for Cordis Corporation, where he was responsible for the clinical development of cardiology, neurovascular and endovascular devices.
 He also served as a board member of the Cordis franchise.
 While at Johnson & Johnson, Dr. Donohoe received the Johnson Medal, the highest scientific recognition awarded by Johnson & Johnson in recognition for the clinical development of a topical growth factor for the treatment of chronic wounds.
 Dr. Donohoe also served as Director of Clinical Research in the gastrointestinal therapeutic group at Glaxo Pharmaceutical where he worked on clinical trials, including an antidepressant, a non-sedating antihistamine, a recombinant Hepatitis B vaccine, an oral hypoglycemic, and an antiemetic.
 Before joining industry, he practiced family medicine in the Philadelphia area.
 Dr. Donohoe holds a medical degree from the Penn State Hershey Medical Center.

-Vice President, Quality and Regulatory
+Vice President of Quality and Regulatory Affairs

 Throughout her career, she has had the opportunity to be involved in all aspects of medical device and combination device product development through commercialization.
 Because of her diverse technical background and expertise in regulatory quality system documentation, industry standards and cGMP she was invited to serve on the management review board for medical products at W.L.
 Gore and Associates, Inc. As a project manager, she has guided cross-functional teams through new product/process development and commercialization of medical devices in the fields of general surgery, bariatrics, and coronary catheters.
 As a functional manager, she has provided training and leadership in the areas of quality engineering and analytical/lab services.
 Ms. Bailey holds a MS in Polymer Engineering from University of Massachusetts and a BS in Materials Engineering from Drexel University and is a certified auditor and quality engineer with strong statistical background.

 Steven Evans, M.D.

 Dr. Steven Evans, M.D. obtained his medical degree from New York University School of Medicine and completed his fellowship in Cardiovascular Disease and Electrophysiology at Cedars-Sinai Hospital.
 He was Director of the Electrophysiology Service at Long Island Jewish Hospital from 1990-1999 and subsequently served as Chief of Electrophysiology at Beth Israel Medical Center in New York.
 At both institutions, he initiated and ran successful EP Fellowship programs, participated in clinical trials, and published extensively in the field of arrhythmia detection and prediction.
 He is a strategic advisor in the life sciences area with 25 years of experience working in the medical device sector for companies including Biosense, Johnson & Johnson, Medtronic, Guidant, Impulse Dynamics, St. Jude, and Atricure, and is a consultant for venture funds focused on new medical technologies.
 His expertise spans scientific assessment, clinical research, market analysis, and regulatory and reimbursement evaluation.
 He is the co-inventor and co-founder of ImaCor Medical Technologies.
-As the CEO of ImaCor, he secured financing and led the company through R&D, clinical trials, product manufacturing, and FDA clearance.
+He served as CEO of ImaCor, he secured financing and led the company through R&D, clinical trials, product manufacturing, and FDA clearance.
 He has also served as CEO of two oncology therapeutic companies, Althera, Inc., and Oncolyze, Inc., for which he currently serves as acting CEO and Chairman.

-Director, Clinical & Technical Operations, Cardiac Neuromodulation
+Director, Clinical & Technical Operations, Bioelectronic Therapies

 Mr. Rosenthal started his career in 2005 while still a student in his last semester working on his bachelor’s thesis at MetaCure, a medical device company developing an implantable gastric stimulation device for the treatment of obesity and diabetes, and continued as Field Clinical Engineer following the completion of his studies.
 He was later promoted to Product Specialist and became the Clinical Project Manager for clinical trials in Europe.
 In late 2011, Mr. Rosenthal joined EndoStim as the Clinical Trial Manager of the company’s implantable medical device focused on treating Gastro-Esophageal Reflux Disease (GERD) through electrical stimulation of the lower esophageal sphincter.
 Mr. Rosenthal oversaw the company’s clinical trials program worldwide.
 The company received its CE mark in 2012 and started with commercialization activities in parallel to clinical and post marketing studies.
-Mr. Rosenthal holds an electrical engineering degree from The Bosmat Technical College in Israel and a bachelor of physical engineering degree with specialization in biomedical engineering from the University of Applied Sciences, Aachen, Germany.
+Mr. Rosenthal holds an electrical engineering degree from The Bosmat Technical College in Israel and a bachelor’s degree of physical engineering with specialization in biomedical engineering from the University of Applied Sciences, Aachen, Germany.

 William Baumbach, Ph.D.

-Vice President, Scientific Affairs, Cardiovascular Interventions
+Vice President, Scientific Affairs, Focal Therapies

 He co-founded Caliber Therapeutics and served as its Chief Scientific Officer since 2008.
 Prior to Caliber, he was the Vice President of Research & Development at X-Cell Medical, a Drug-Eluting Stent startup that was based on a novel therapeutic agent, beta estradiol, that offered an enhanced safety profile.
 Dr. Baumbach oversaw development through a randomized first-in-human clinical trial.
 Prior to X-Cell, he was Director of Biology at Morphochem, a trans-Atlantic chemical genomics biotech company with pre-clinical product candidates in oncology, diabetes and anti-thrombosis from June 2000 until August 2002.
 From 1984 to 2000, Dr. Baumbach held a number of positions with the Molecular/Genetic Screen Design group at Wyeth Pharmaceuticals (AHP), including as Principal Research Scientist.
 Dr. Baumbach has over 13 years of experience in pharmaceutical research, mainly in the areas of peptide hormone receptors, GPCRs, and neurotransmitter transporters.
 Dr. Baumbach has published over 30 peer-reviewed articles, is an inventor on 8 issued patents, and served on the editorial board of Endocrinology, and as an adjunct professor at Rutgers.
 He received his Bachelor, Masters and Ph.D. degrees in Biochemistry and Molecular Biology from Princeton University.